Digital Intelligence Hub

 • Zscaler Digital Experience (ZDX): End-user experience monitoring

-• Best for: Mid-to-large enterprises migrating from legacy VPN; regulated industries
+Best for: Mid-to-large enterprises migrating from legacy VPN; organizations with heavy cloud workloads; regulated industries requiring comprehensive logging.

 Key Products